morewings/css-vars-hook/README.md

 ## `useRootTheme`

 `useRootTheme` applies application level themes.
 API consists of two elements: the hook itself and `RootThemeProvider` component which acts as `:root` selector.
 Directly applying theme to the `:root` is not compatible with Server side rendering (SSR).
-See [API docs](https://github.com/morewings/css-vars-hook/blob/master/docs/css-vars-hook.useroottheme.md).

 ## Manipulate theme